A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: Nooses

-Observe now that $\gamma'$ is a noose with respect to a tree with less than $2|T|(\ell+1)$ vertices.
+Observe now that $\gamma'$ is a noose with respect to a connected graph with $\Oh(|\Tedges| \ell)$ vertices and edges.
 With every intersection of $\gamma'$ with $G'$, say at a vertex $v$, we associate three pieces of information: the vertex $v$ itself, between which pair of edges incident with $v$ the noose $\gamma'$ entered $v$, and between which pair of edges it left $v$.
-Since there are only $\Oh(|T|\ell) = \Oh(|T|^2)$ choices for every piece of information, there are only $|T|^{\Oh(\ell)}$ possible \emph{combinatorial representations} of $\gamma'$, defined as a sequence of the aforementioned triples of pieces of information at every vertex traversed $\gamma'$, in the order of a walk along~$\gamma'$.
-Finally, observe that, since the single face of $G'$ is isomorphic to a disc, knowing the combinatorial representation of $\gamma'$ is sufficient to deduce the tri-partition of the terminals induced by~$\gamma'$.
+Since there are only $\Oh(|\Tedges|\ell) = \Oh(|\Tedges|^2)$ choices for every piece of information, there are only $|\Tedges|^{\Oh(\ell)}$ possible \emph{combinatorial representations} of $\gamma'$, defined as a sequence of the aforementioned triples of pieces of information at every vertex traversed $\gamma'$, in the order of a walk along~$\gamma'$.
+Finally, as the connectedness of $G'$ implies that every face of $G'$ is isomorphic to a disc, we can see that knowing the combinatorial representation of $\gamma'$ is sufficient to deduce the partition of the terminal edges induced by~$\gamma'$.
 This finishes the proof. \end{proof}